CURRICULUM & PROGRAMS

 Curriculum skills transfer well into debating, including understanding context, presenting and analysing arguments, using literary devices, persuasive language, summarising key knowledge, displaying respectful discourse and body image / confidence.
 Our Debate team leaders work hard to further instill these skills into our students.

 There are three levels within our WSC Debating Teams: Junior, Middle and Senior levels.
-With the aim to expand and compete, the club has attended such events as DAV (Debaters Association Victoria) and earlier this year was successful in winning a debate.
-Many more practice sessions and events are planned for 2021 and beyond.
+With the aim to expand and compete, the club has attended such events as DAV (Debaters Association Victoria) and achieved success winning debates.
+Many more practice sessions and events are planned for the future as the club continues to grow.

 The Duke of Edinburgh’s International Award is a global framework for non-formal education, which challenges young people to dream big, celebrate their achievements and make a difference in their world.
 Through developing transferable skills, increasing their fitness levels, cultivating a sense of adventure and volunteering in their community, the Award helps young people to find their purpose, passion and place in the world to become #WORLDREADY.
 To achieve an Award, each young person must learn a skill, improve their physical wellbeing, volunteer in their community and experience a team adventure in a new environment.
 All Participants are supported by a network of adult Award Leaders, Assessors, and Supervisors.
 The key elements of the program are: